 Travellers Who Need Special Assistance on Tours and/or Cruises

-46. Motorised scooters and motorised wheelchairs are not suitable for international travel and are not permitted on Globus tours.
+46. Motorised scooters and motorised wheelchairs are not suitable for international travel and are not permitted on Cosmos tours.

 47. Some cruise vessels do not have elevators.
 Travellers requiring ship elevators should inquire before making reservations.
 Most doors to cabins, staterooms, and restrooms are not wide enough to allow access by standard wheelchairs, and bathrooms and other doorways may be fitted with coamings.
 For safety reasons, travellers in wheelchairs cannot be carried on ramps in ports where the ship is at anchor.
 Motorised scooters are not typically suitable on international tours or cruises.

 48. Be aware that during your participation on holidays operated by The Company, certain risks and dangers may arise beyond our control, including but not limited to: the hazards of traveling in undeveloped areas; travel by boat, train, automobile, aircraft, or other means of transportation; forces of nature; political unrest; acts of lawlessness or terrorism; and accident or illness in remote regions without means of rapid evacuation or medical facilities.
 The Company will not have liability regarding provision of medical care or the adequacy of any care that may be rendered.
 While The Company will use its best efforts to ensure that adequate measures are taken, by agreeing to participate in a holiday and/ or optional excursions you agree that you will hold The Company harmless regarding any provision of medical care or the adequacy of any care rendered.
 The Company is not responsible for such risks and dangers that may arise beyond our control.
 Payment of your deposit indicates you accept these risks and dangers and agree to hold The Company harmless for such.